SammieF/G8-Capstone-Project/README.md

 - [X] Access the deployed website by navigating to the public URL of the EKS cluster.

 ## Development Setup
-To set up the AdoptAFriend-ReactFlaskFullstack project for local development, follow these steps:
+To set up the AdoptAFriend React-Flask Fullstack project for local development, follow these steps:

 - [ ] Clone the project repository to your local machine.
 - [ ] Set up a virtual environment and activate it.